Fine-Tuning Tutorial: Falcon-7b LLM To A General Purpose Chatbot

 Figure: Parameter Efficient Fine Tuning

 Leveraging the PEFT library, the fine-tuning process employs the QLoRA approach, which involves fine-tuning adapters placed on top of the frozen 4-bit model.
-Further information about integrating 4-bit quantized models can be found in the associated blog post.
+You can find more details about integrating 4-bit quantized models in the related blog post.

 Figure: Fine-Tuning with QLora